lbalbi/big_data_datasets/README.md

 ## Section 2 - Datasets

-I present a total of 9 datasets with either opposing or directly negated statements/triples.
+In the present section are listed a total of 9 datasets.
+Some contain directly negated statements/triples.
+Others do not include explicit negations but are known to contain contradicting statements.
+The datasets will be used for a contradiction enrichment process where a neuro-symbolic method will detect the different types of existing contradictions, be it explicit or underlying, and contextualize them with domain knowledge.
+Then, the enriched datasets will be used for a knowledge graph representation learning (KGRL) method to generate enriched contradiction-aware entity representations (a novel "contradiction learning" task).

 | Dataset | Type | Domain | Language | Data Type | Year of Creation | Latest Update | # Entities | # Positive Triples * | # Negative Triples * | Download Link |